Erik Spoelstra: College career

-Spoelstra received basketball scholarship offers, and eventually accepted one from the University of Portland in his hometown.
+Spoelstra received basketball scholarship offers, and eventually accepted one from the University of Portland in Portland.
 In 1989, he was named West Coast Conference (WCC) freshman of the year.
-Spoelstra was the Pilots' starting point guard for four years, averaging 9.2 points, 4.4 assists, and 2.4 rebounds per game.
+He was the Pilots' starting point guard for four years, averaging 9.2 points, 4.4 assists, and 2.4 rebounds per game.
 He is a member of the school's 1,000-point club, and is among the Pilots' career leaders in several statistical categories.
-During a 1990 WCC basketball tournament game against Loyola Marymount, Spoelstra was on the court standing just a couple of yards away from Hank Gathers when Gathers collapsed and later died of a heart condition.
-Spoelstra graduated from the University of Portland in 1992 with a degree in communications.
+During a 1990 WCC basketball tournament game against Loyola Marymount, he was on the court standing near Hank Gathers when Gathers collapsed and died of a heart condition.
+Spoelstra majored in communications and graduated from the University of Portland in 1992.

 Professional career

 TuS Herten (1993–1995)

-After graduating from the University of Portland with a communications degree, Spoelstra boxed shoes at a Nike warehouse.
-He then spent two years (1993–1995) in Basketball Bundesliga's second division as a player–assistant coach for TuS Herten, a professional basketball club based in Westphalia, Germany.
-It was in this setting where Spoelstra got his first coaching job, as coach of the club's local youth team.
-He began having back problems after the end of his second year with the team, and contemplated having surgery.
+After college, Spoelstra initially boxed shoes at a Nike warehouse.
+He had originally planned to play basketball in the Philippines as he had watched their games on VHS tape for years.
+However, the paperwork to play in the country got delayed.
+Instead he went to Germany, spending two years (1993–1995) in Basketball Bundesliga's second division as a player–assistant coach for TuS Herten, a professional club based in Westphalia and here he got his first coaching job, as coach of the club's local youth team.
+Spoelstra began having back problems after the end of his second year with the team, and contemplated having surgery.
 In 1995, Spoelstra was offered another two-year contract with the club, but the NBA's Miami Heat also offered him a position.
-Although both offers held appeal, he chose to take the Heat position.
+Although both offers held appeal, Spoelstra chose to take the Heat position.